*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 When It Might Not Be Fruit Flies

 Fungus Gnats are often mistaken for fruit flies.
 If the flies in your home are congregating around your fruit bowl, then the chances are that you have a fruit fly problem.
-However, if they are concentrated around your potted plants, then you likely have fungus gnats instead.
+However, if they are concentrated around your indoor plants, then you likely have fungus gnats instead.

 If you look closely, they do appear to be similar in size.
 But, fungus gnats are black and look a little like mosquitoes, while fruit flies are brown with bright red eyes.